flopezag/tutorials.secured-OrionLD/README.md

-This tutorial uses the FIWARE [Wilma](https://fiware-pep-proxy.rtfd.io/) PEP Proxy combined with **Keyrock** to secure access to Orion-LDendpoints exposed by FIWARE generic enablers.
+This tutorial uses the FIWARE [Wilma](https://fiware-pep-proxy.rtfd.io/) PEP Proxy combined with **Keyrock** to secure access to Orion-LD endpoints exposed by FIWARE generic enablers.
 Users (or other actors) must log-in and use a token to gain access to services.
 The application code created in the [previous tutorial](https://github.com/FIWARE/tutorials.Securing-Access) is expanded to authenticate users throughout a distributed system.
 The design of FIWARE Wilma - a PEP Proxy is discussed, and the parts of the Keyrock GUI and REST API